 How to get your hands on some good food

 There are plenty of ways to find Fat Chicken Farm produce.
-During the summer growing season we set up at the Tower Farmers Market every Friday from 4-6 p.m., and at the Ely Farmers Market on Tuesday nights.
-Or sign up for a weekly or every-other week delivery with our food share program, or visit Natural Harvest Food Co-op in Virginia for fresh kale, lettuce, chard, and more!
+During the summer growing season we set up at the Tower Farmers Market every Friday from 4-6 p.m.
+Or sign up for a weekly or every-other week delivery with our food share program, or visit Natural Harvest Food Co-op in Virginia for fresh kale, lettuce, chard, cucumbers, and more!

 One of the most popular and easiest ways of having a steady supply of the freshest, healthiest produce is to sign up for a weekly or every-other week delivery of Fat Chicken Farm produce.